States/ruipereira.github.io/_pages/about.md

   - /about.html
 ---

+I have left academia and am currently a Softare Engineering Team Lead at [OutSystems](https://www.outsystems.com/).

-I am currently a senior researcher at [HASLab](https://www.inesctec.pt/en/centres/haslab), one of the research units of [INESC TEC](https://www.inesctec.pt), an invited assistant professor at the [Porto Polytechnic Institute - ESTG](https://www.estg.ipp.pt), and a research collaborator (previously postdoc researcher) at [C4 - Cloud Computing Competence Centre](http://c4.ubi.pt/).
-I was previously an invited assistant professor at the [University of Minho](https://www.uminho.pt/EN).
+I am also a former senior researcher at [HASLab](https://www.inesctec.pt/en/centres/haslab), one of the research units of [INESC TEC](https://www.inesctec.pt), an invited assistant professor at the [Porto Polytechnic Institute - ESTG](https://www.estg.ipp.pt) and at the [University of Minho](https://www.uminho.pt/EN), and a research collaborator (previously postdoc researcher) at [C4 - Cloud Computing Competence Centre](http://c4.ubi.pt/).

 I obtained my PhD degree in 2018, under the MAP-i doctoral program, with the thesis titled "Energyware Engineering: Techniques and Tools for Green Software Development".
 During this time, my research focused on reducing, analyzing, and optimizing the energy consumption levels for software, by using source code analysis and manipulation techniques.
 I was also awarded an FCT grant for my PhD research.
 I am also one of the founding members of the [Green Software Lab](https://greenlab.di.uminho.pt/) research lab.